oriondriftapi/dashboard/README.md

 Please make an issue in the issues tab, or contact us on discord!

 To contact us on discord please DM us at @oriondriftapi, or join our [discord server](https://discord.gg/v383ngramQ)

+## License
+Copyright (c) 2025 Orion Dashboard.
+All Rights Reserved.

+This source code and all associated files are the property of Orion Dashboard.
+You may view and compile this code for personal or educational purposes only.

+Redistribution, modification, sublicensing, or republication of this code, in whole or in part, is strictly prohibited without explicit written permission from the author.